The magazine of Glion Institute

 From entry-level roles for school leavers to executive management positions for experienced professionals or hospitality entrepreneurship, there are many rewarding options.

-Types of careers in hospitality
+Types of career paths in hospitality management

 There are many career paths in hospitality, ranging from entry level to management roles, and each comes with unique responsibilities and requirements.

-Management roles
+Hospitality career path: Management roles

 This hospitality career path involves supervising the day-to-day running of restaurants, hotels, and resorts.
 Most hospitality management positions typically require a Bachelor of hospitality management and several years of experience in a relevant area.